 Here’s what the app allows you to do:

-However, if looking to put your money away for a year or two, there are far better options out there.
+However, if looking to put your money away for a year or two, there are far better options out there that offer a better return.